-- 6.9.3.
-Currently the Council pays the following market supplements in recognition of the significant recruitment and retention difficulties the service faces: - Approved Mental Health Practitioners £1000 allowance p.a. for 33 sessions on day rota and £1500 p.a. allowance for 24 sessions on out of hours rota. - 6.10.
-Local Government Pension Scheme (LGPS) - 6.10.1.
+6.10.
+Local Government Pension Scheme (LGPS)

+- 6.10.1.
 Subject to qualifying conditions, employees have a right to join the Local Government Pension Scheme (or the Teachers' Pension Scheme, where applicable) and are contractually enrolled into the LGPS.
-The Authority operates within the auto-enrolment framework set out within the Occupational and Personal Pension Schemes (Automatic Enrolment) Regulations 2010. - 6.10.2.
+The Authority operates within the auto-enrolment framework set out within the Occupational and Personal Pension Schemes (Automatic Enrolment) Regulations 2010.
+The most recent auto-enrolment exercise was undertaken in 2022. - 6.10.2.
 The employee contribution rates, which are defined by statute, currently range between 5.5% and 12.5% of actual pensionable pay depending on the full-time equivalent salary levels.
 The employer contribution rate is set by actuaries who advise the Dyfed LGPS Fund and is reviewed on a triennial basis in order to ensure that it is appropriately funded.
-The next triennial review will be undertaken in March 2022.
-The employer's contribution rate effective is 18%. - 6.10.3.
-Employees who are active members of the LGPS have the opportunity to join the salary sacrifice shared cost Additional Voluntary Contributions (AVC) Scheme, which assists employees who wish to increase pension benefits at retirement by paying into the LGPS AVC Scheme.
+The employer's contribution rate effective from 1st April 2023 is 16.2%. - 6.10.3.
+Employees who are active members of the LGPS can join the salary sacrifice shared cost Additional Voluntary Contributions (AVC) Scheme, which assists employees who wish to increase pension benefits at retirement by paying into the LGPS AVC Scheme.